Free: Assessment Does your website build trust with buyers and bring in revenue?

 You would have patience and understand there are ups and downs on the way to achieving your goals.

-Succeeding with growth-driven design requires a commitment to the greater vision of a website that’s always performing optimally.
+Succeeding with a launchpad requires a commitment to the greater vision of a website that’s always performing optimally.
 Restlessness or frustration after failed tests is understandable, but I can guarantee that seeing those times through to the next iteration will be better than bailing.
 Stay patient and keep climbing to the next peak of improvement.

 4. Not having the right mindset

-Growth-driven design is not for everyone.
+A launchpad and website training is not for everyone.
 You need to be ready to accept your website as a continuous project.
-If you just want to set it and forget it or are not equipped to commit to an ongoing and evolving web strategy, GDD is not for you.
+If you just want to set it and forget it or are not equipped to commit to an ongoing and evolving web strategy, a launchpad is not for you.

 For example, there are clients who are fundamentally opposed to the methodology because they feel they’ll be launching a site that is “incomplete.”